How to Secure Your PHP VPS: Essential Security Tips

 • Disable root SSH login in /etc/ssh/sshd_config.

-• Close or rename port 22 or install something like fail2ban to slow attackers.
+• Close or rename port 22, or install something like a firewall fail2ban to slow attackers.

 3. Web Server Safety: Apache or Nginx Tweaks